-Are you the type of person who sees guns simply as a tool to be used during a hunt?
-What if, instead of spending all your money buying new hunting guns, you would rather spend that money on additional hunting time instead?
-If that’s the case, this is the list for you.
+Are you the type of person who sees guns as nothing more than tools for hunting?
+What if, instead of spending all your money buying new hunting guns, you could just spend that money on additional hunting time instead?
+If that's the case, this is the list for you.

 I'm not the kind of guy who will ever try to talk you out of buying a new gun.
 After all, buying a new gun for an upcoming hunt is half the fun for some people.

 A good hunting shotgun is an important part of any hunter's firearm collection.
 In addition to being a great home-defense shotgun, a 12-gauge pump-action shotgun like the Remington Model 870 (or a Mossberg 500 if that's more your cup of tea) with a 3-inch chamber is just about a perfect shotgun for hunting.

 Not only is the Remington Model 870 very reasonably priced and extremely reliable, but it's super versatile.
 If you purchase a 3-inch model with interchangeable choke tubes, you can use both 2 3/4-inch and 3-inch shells to hunt basically any type of bird: doves, quail, chukars, grouse, pheasants, turkeys, ducks, geese, etc.